Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Abstract

 \section{Abstract}

 We report watt-level femtosecond pulses in the 1.75~{\textmu}m region using a thulium-doped core, terbium-doped cladding fluoride (Tm:Tb:ZBLAN) fiber laser system.
-The seed pulse is generated through stimulated Raman scattering in a silica fiber pumped by an erbium-doped fiber laser.
-The soliton is subsequently amplified through a multi-stage Tm:Tb:ZBLAN amplifier.
-The tunability of our chirped fiber Bragg grating stretcher, matched with a Treacy compressor, compresses the pulse to 217 fs.
-Our system generates $\sim$250 nJ of single-pulse energy, with a corresponding average power of $\sim$1 W at a 4 MHz repetition rate.
+The seed pulse is generated through stimulated Raman scattering in a silica fiber pumped by a femtosecond erbium-doped fiber laser.
+The soliton is stretched with a chirped fiber Bragg grating (CFBG), and is subsequently amplified through a multi-stage Tm:Tb:ZBLAN amplifier.
+The amplified pulse is compressed with high temporal quality due to the fine dispersion tuning with the CFBG.
+The system can generate a maximum of $\sim$250 nJ of single-pulse energy with an average power of $\sim$1~W at a repetition rate of 4~MHz.
 The laser system is suitable for multiphoton microscopy.